ros-swg/turtlebot3_demo/README.md

   * Please ensure display forwarding is working with rocker.
   * [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is also useful for those with a GPU.
 * [off-your-rocker](https://github.com/sloretz/off-your-rocker)
-  * Rocker extension.
-Required to run the sandbox demo.
-Used to pass arbitrary arguments Docker arguments through rocker.
+  * Rocker extension, for passing through arbitrary Docker arguments.

   For those who can't use linux containers or for detailed instructions on how to build, you may still follow the general build steps of the [Dockerfile](Dockerfile).